YINI-lang/YINI-spec/YINI-Specification.md

 v1.0.0 RC 5 + UPDATES, 2026-xx-xx
 - **Changed:** The `#` character now always begins a comment outside string literals.
 No whitespace is required before or after `#`.
-- **Changed:** Increased the maximum repeated section marker depth from 6 to 9, due to section marker separators (`_`) may now be used to make headers easier to read..
+- **Changed:** Increased the maximum repeated section marker depth from 6 to 9 because section marker separators (`_`) may now be used to make headers easier to read.
 Repeated marker headers may now express levels 1–9 directly, while numeric shorthand remains required for levels 10 and deeper.
 - **Added:** Added the explicit hexadecimal notation `hex:` as an alternative to `0x...`.
 The `hex:` prefix is case-insensitive and MUST be followed immediately by hexadecimal digits or an allowed digit separator.
 - **Removed:** Support for `#` as a hexadecimal number prefix was removed.
 Hexadecimal numbers MUST instead be written using `0x...` or the explicit `hex:` form.
 - **Removed:** Hyper Strings (H-Strings) were removed.
 While useful for readable long-form text, they served a narrow use case and overlapped with existing string forms.
 Their removal keeps the core language smaller, clearer, and more predictable.